Bayesian inference of in-medium baryon-baryon scattering cross sections from HADES proton flow data: A brief summary of the IBUU simulator used in this work

 where $e_a\equiv E_{\rm sym}(\rho_0)-(2^{2/3}-1)\,{\textstyle\frac{3}{5}}E_F^0$ with the symmetry energy $E_{\rm sym}(\rho_0)=32$ MeV and the Fermi energy $E_F^0=36$ MeV at $\rho_0$.
 The $\pm$ sign is for neutrons/protons, respectively, and $V^{q}_{\rm Coulomb}$ is the Coulomb potential for charged particles.
 The potentials of baryon resonances ($\Delta$ and $N^*$) are related to those of nucleons through the square of the Clebsch-Gordon coefficients in their decays to pion+nucleon processes \cite{Linpa}.

 We notice that the above choice of the single-nucleon potential is still among the most widely used options, see, e.g., Ref. \cite{Ste}.
-Instead of introducing more parameters to distinguish possibly different in-medium effects for elastic and inelastic scatterings and their energy dependences, in this work we use the single parameter X to modify all free-space experimental nucleon-nucleon scattering cross sections used as default in the original IBUU code.
+Instead of introducing more parameters to distinguish possibly different in-medium effects for elastic and inelastic scatterings and their energy dependence, in this work we use the single parameter X to modify all free-space experimental nucleon-nucleon scattering cross sections used as default in the original IBUU code.
 Nevertheless, considering the current situation of the field, we purposely use the very broad prior ranges for both the parameter X and K. As we shall show in the next section, within the Bayesian framework, just two data points alone from the proton directed and elliptical flow at a single beam energy can already narrow down significantly the PDFs of X and K. While our Bayesian analyses in this work use only two free parameters (X and K) and two data points, the framework established here can be easily extended to more model parameters and use more data in the future.
 In particular, a Gogny-type flexible parameterization for the single-nucleon potential with momentum dependence for both its isoscalar and isovector parts leading to varying density dependence of nuclear symmetry energy together with a coalescence model for forming light clusters will be carried out in a future work.
+It is also interesting to note here that several groups are carrying out both forward-modelings and Bayesian analyses with similar goals and some using the same data as ours but employing different dynamical models \cite{Rei,Oma,Oli}.
+Nevertheless, to our best knowledge, our work here is the only one focusing on inferring the in-medium baryon-baryon cross sections.